 But there's one job interview etiquette tip that experts and hiring managers all agree upon: Follow up with a thank-you note.
 Yes, it seems a little cheesy, but a short, friendly thank-you note is a hallmark of good manners and will help keep you fresh in the employer's mind.
 You don't have to hand-write the note on fancy stationary.
 A simple e-mail will suffice.
 Without being too obvious, recap your best selling points and reiterate how excited you are about the prospect of working for the company [source: White].

-For more job search tips and interviewing etiquette, follow the links to more HowStuffWorks articles on the next page.
+For more job search tips and interviewing etiquette, follow the links to more HowStuffWorks articles below.